abhishekghoshh/system-design-helper/docs/system-design/books.md

 - Refactoring Book by Kent Beck and Martin Fowler
 - Code Complete Book by Steve McConnell
 - Thinking in Systems: A Primer Book by Donella Meadows
+- Linux in Action Book by Ben Piper

 ### C books